Frank Duveneck: Early life

 Duveneck was born in Covington, Kentucky, the son of German immigrant Bernhard Decker.
 Decker died in a cholera epidemic when Frank was only a year old, and his widow remarried Joseph "Squire" Duveneck.
 By the age of 15, Frank had begun the study of art under the tutelage of a local painter, Johann Schmitt, and had been apprenticed to a German firm of church decorators.

 While having grown up in Covington, Duveneck was a part of the German community in Cincinnati, Ohio, just across the Ohio River.
 Due to his Catholic beliefs and German heritage, though, he was an outsider as far as the artistic community of Cincinnati was concerned.

 Career

 In 1869, he went abroad to study with Wilhelm von Diez and Wilhelm Leibl at the Royal Academy of Munich, where he learned a dark, realistic, and direct style of painting.
-He subsequently became one of the young American painters—others were William Merritt Chase, John Henry Twachtman, Willis Seaver Adams, and Walter Shirlaw—who in the 1870s overturned the traditions of the Hudson River School and started a new art movement characterized by a greater freedom of paint application.
+He subsequently became one of the young American painters—others were William Merritt Chase, John Henry Twachtman, Willis Seaver Adams, Ross Sterling Turner, and Walter Shirlaw—who in the 1870s overturned the traditions of the Hudson River School and started a new art movement characterized by a greater freedom of paint application.